 Siobhan Moher (she/her)

-Siobhan (she/her) joined SAVE as the Community Education Advocate in July 2024.
-Born and raised in San Leandro, Siobhan earned a B.A. in psychology from UC Santa Cruz.
-During her time at UCSC, Siobhan worked in prevention education as an intern at CARE, the university’s office that supports survivors.
+Siobhan (she/her) is the Community Education Specialist at SAVE.
+Raised in San Leandro, Siobhan earned a B.A. in psychology from UC Santa Cruz.
+During her time at UCSC, Siobhan worked in prevention education as an intern at CARE, the university’s office that supports survivors of sexual assault, intimate partner/domestic violence, stalking, and sexual harassment.
 She also volunteered at Building Futures’ Sister Me Home safe house in San Leandro where she gained direct experience supporting survivors.
 She is excited to be back in the Bay Area and working in the community to foster healthy relationship building and to prevent violence!
+In her free time, Siobhan enjoys hiking with her dog, traveling, and reading.

 What’s your favorite thing about prevention work?